 maintain cognition and brain health later in life.

-It’s a fact, your brain ages just like the rest of your body: it shrinks in size, slows down in speed, and becomes less adaptable to change.
+It’s a fact: your brain ages just like the rest of your body – it shrinks in size, slows down in speed, and becomes less adaptable to change as you age.
 While research on how to maintain brain health later in life continues at a rapid and expanding pace, we know there is growing hope and expectation that living longer, fuller cognitive lives is possible.
 In fact, a recent survey of AARP members age 50 and over showed that 90% felt staying mentally sharp was their top health related interest.

-Research suggests there are six critical elements to aging successfully and maintaining your brain health as you age.
-These include:
+Research suggests there are six critical elements to aging successfully and maintaining your brain health as you age, including:

-- Regularly discussing with family members any noticeable changes in your cognitive abilities or memory.
-Ask them to tell you and your doctor about the changes they may have noticed;
+Talking with family members about any changes you've noticed in your cognitive abilities or memory.
+Ask your family to tell you about any changes they may have noticed;

-- Regularly reviewing with your physician the health conditions you have and the medications and supplements you take that may impact your cognitive health;
+Talking with your doctor about your health conditions and the medications and supplements you take that may impact your cognitive health;

 Advocating for new research to better understand and alleviate age-related cognitive decline and memory loss to help people maintain their brain health and age successfully.